SchedMD/slurm-gcp/README.md

 14. Image-based nodes on project2.

-    Because deployment manager created an image in the project1, project2 will install from scratch for every bursted-out compute node.
+    Because deployment manager created an image in project1, project2 will install from scratch for every bursted-out compute node.
 In order to create a base image for bursting, the following can be done.